 The Bottom Line

-The Melissa officinalis plus graviola fruit extract combination is the basis for the Labisan V2 reformulation.
-The in vitro data shows roughly 98 percent viral suppression for the combination versus roughly 90 percent for graviola fruit extract alone, and the mechanistic complementarity (acetogenin acting intracellularly on viral replication, lemon balm acting extracellularly on viral envelope binding) explains the additive effect.
-The translation from in vitro to real-world outbreak reduction is not one-to-one; honest scope matters.
-The combination is the most defensible next step the formulation team has identified, and the V2 formula reflects that choice.
+The Melissa officinalis plus graviola fruit extract combination is the engineering basis for the Labisan V2 reformulation.
+Matched in vitro data shows 98 percent viral suppression for the combination against 90 percent for graviola fruit extract alone, and the mechanistic complementarity (acetogenin intracellular on viral replication, lemon balm extracellular on viral envelope binding) is the documented two-vector attack on the HSV life cycle.
+V2 extends the original Labisan 6-to-1-per-year outbreak-reduction baseline through a non-overlapping second botanical mechanism.

 Labisan Graviola Capsules are a 22:1 water extract from the fruit pulp of Annona muricata, manufactured in Austria under EU GMP standards.
 The V2 reformulation adds Melissa officinalis (lemon balm) as a second botanical antiviral.
 See the fruit vs leaf extract safety post for why Labisan uses fruit rather than leaf as the source tissue.